fvieira/content/content/reference/api/simple-api/mutations/relation-mutations/overview.md

 For every available [relation](!alias-goh5uthoc1) in your [GraphQL schema](!alias-ahwoh2fohj), certain mutations are automatically generated.

-The names and arguments of the generated mutations depend on the relation name and the multiplicity.
+The names and arguments of the generated mutations depend on the relation name and its cardinalities.
 For example, with the following schema:

 ```graphql
 type Post {